LibraryCarpentry/Top-10-FAIR/_posts/2019-09-05-linked-open-data.md

 <span style="text-decoration:underline;">http://ourxiv.com**/page/**archaeology/fossil  </span>			← HTML page

-    **_Activity: Using what we have discussed about best practices for creating a URI, draft a few URIs to describe your own data.  _**
+**Activity**: Using what we have discussed about best practices for creating a URI, draft a few URIs to describe your own data.

-## Thing 4: Resolving - Consider resolvability when a person or machine ‘visits’  the URI.
+## Thing 4: Resolving - Consider resolvability when a person or machine 'visits' the URI.

 If someone were to put your URI into a browser, what would she get back?
 A URI is “resolvable” if anyone, regardless of their own domain, can put it into a browser and see a result.
 Please note, that the example URI’s we have constructed so far are not resolvable!

-    **_Activity:  Take a look at [example.org](http://example.org).
+**Activity**: Take a look at [example.org](http://example.org).
 Is this domain resolvable?
-Why or why not?_**
+Why or why not?

 Not every domain is resolvable.
 The domain in the above activity is not resolvable, but is rather just a placeholder.
 Remember, you gain authority and trust from other users when your URIs are resolvable and lead to information.